 To understand what propylene glycol suppliers do, you should understand the chemicals themselves.A coolant is a fluid that prevents overheating of a device.
 By flowing through or around the device, the coolant transfers the heat produced by that device to other devices that use or dissipate it.
 The range of coolants is expansive and outlined in more detail below.

-Water as a Coolant
+Water As a Coolant

 Other Liquid Coolants

-Polyalkylene glycol (PAG), which resists oxidation, is used as a high-temperature, thermally stable heat transfer fluid.
+Polyalkylene glycol (PAG) — which resists oxidation — is used as a high-temperature, thermally stable heat transfer fluid.
 Cutting fluid is a coolant that is also used as a lubricant for metal-shaping machine tools.
 Oils that can be used as coolants for specific applications include mineral oils, castor oil, silicone oils and fluorocarbon oils.

 Fuels are commonly used as engine coolants.
 For aviation engines, coolants include kerosene and other jet fuels.
-Additional coolants with specific applications are Freon and refrigerant; these are used to reach low temperatures, such as in air conditioners and refrigerators.
+Additional coolants with specific applications are Freon and refrigerant — these are used to reach low temperatures, such as in air conditioners and refrigerators.